Flourish: A Chattanooga Christian School Campaign

 Why: With consistent growth over the last 10 years, CCS needs more classrooms and student life spaces.
 There are not enough covered spaces for students to eat lunch, and there is a lack of gathering spaces for collaborative study.
 The Varsity Gym needs more seating as well.

-The CCS Business Partner Program is a great way for local businesses to advertise and support athletics at our school.
+CCS Athletics Business Partners are families and local businesses who advertise with and support athletics at our school.

 Lower School Building

 What: A 1200+ square foot Lower School building, a covered walkway on the existing Lower School building, an early childhood playground, renovated Middle School classrooms, and an outdoor courtyard for Middle School students.